blackshirt/asn1/DOCS.md

 	private = 0x03
 }
 ```
 [[Return to contents]](#table-of-contents)

 ## TagType
-`TagType` enum represent standard of class ASN.1 UNIVERSAL of the tag number.
+`TagType` enum represent ASN.1 UNIVERSAL tag number.
 Some of them was
 deprecated, so its not going to be supported in this module.

 ```v